Sagexd08/Serene-Mind-AI-Powered-Mental-Health-Emotion-Detection/README.md

     - UX for Check-in, Dashboard, and Resources.
     - Capturing webcam frames (throttled to 1fps) and audio snippets.
     - Pre-processing inputs before sending to backend.
+    - **Note:** Anonymous UUID is generated on client-side and stored in localStorage.

 ### 2.2.
 Backend APIs
 - **Text Analysis (Lambda)**: